AzureAiDevs/hub/website/2023-aia/2023-04-15-openai-blazer/index.md

  -->

-- Microsoft Blazor and Azure OpenAI consumption.
+- Microsoft Blazor and Azure OpenAI integration.
 - Set up guide for Azure OpenAI service.
 - Code for wrapping the OpenAIClient class and creating a UI.